Prathyusha-Guduru/Prathyusha-Guduru/README.md

 <br>

-- 🌱 I’m currently focussing on web development 😅.
+- 🌱 I’m currently focussing on Django 😅.
 - 📈 I'm extremely interested in Data Science.
 - 📶 I’m looking for help with deploying flask web apps !
 - 💬 Ask me about well maybe python and data structures.